bg_wrapper

 $405,000

-As you can see, the true business’s profitability is 30%+ higher than what EBITDA alone would tell us - which directly translates into higher valuation as seen by a buyer.
+As you can see, the business’s true profitability is more than 30% higher than EBITDA suggests.
+This directly translates into a higher asking price because buyers typically pay a multiple of these adjusted earnings.

 Regardless of whether you use EBITDA or SDE, you should also identify any one-time or non-recurring expenses that affected your profit.
-These expenses don't reflect your business's true ongoing operational performance and should be added back:
+These expenses don’t reflect your ongoing business operations and should be added back:

 • Office relocation costs